maflcko/b-c-gui-translations-review/reviews/sn.md

         <translation>Buda</translation>

 YES
-The translation "Buda" is incorrect for "Exit" in Shona ('sn').
-The correct translation should be "Buda" can mean "come out" or "leave," but for interface terminology, a more suitable translation would be "Kubuda" (meaning "to exit/leave") or simply "Buda".
-However, some users would prefer the infinitive for clarity in interfaces.
+The translation is problematic.
+"Buda" does not mean "Exit" in Shona ('sn').
+The correct term in Shona for "Exit" should be "Buda panze", "Buda", or, more contextually, "Kubuda".
+However, "Buda" alone might be insufficient or ambiguous.

 Correct translation:
 Kubuda